Newsroom

 For story ideas, data inquiries, and to connect with officials and subject matter experts, reporters should contact the Office of Communications.
 For questions about TPB News, please contact the Department of Transportation Planning.

-COG's podcast, Think Regionally, raises awareness about metropolitan Washington's biggest challenges and focuses on solutions.
-The podcast, which is hosted by former Washington Post columnist Robert McCartney, features local government, business, and non-profit leaders talking about a variety of timely topics, including the region's economy, racial equity, transportation, housing, and climate change.
+Prior to Collaboration in Action, COG produced a podcast, Think Regionally, to raise awareness about metropolitan Washington's biggest challenges and focus on solutions.
+The podcast, which was hosted by former Washington Post columnist Robert McCartney, featured local government, business, and non-profit leaders talking about a variety of timely topics, including the region's economy, racial equity, transportation, housing, and climate change.

-Visit the podcast page.
+Visit the podcast page

 Newsroom Archives